nhatbkk57/mpi_pi/readme.md

 (access) cd mpi_pi
 ```
 #### For Interactive Mode:
-- Request a interactive job:
+- Request a interactive job with "1 node having 8 core in 1 hour":
 ```
 (access) oarsub -I -l nodes=1/core=8,walltime=1
 ```
-- Now, you are in compute node.
+##### Now, we are in compute node.
 ##### For Intel MPI
 - Create build directory
 ```